 top of page

 We are in Chablis, the hybrid between Burgundy and Champagne.
-Best locations of clay and limestone, here and there the Chalk of Champagne dominates
+Remarkable slopes of limestone and clay, here and there the chalk of Champagne dominates.

 .

-The cellar of the small top winery Eleni and Edouard Vocoret is located at the southern end of the small but fine wine region, not far from Chichée.
+The cellar of small, top winery Eleni & Edouard Vocoret is located at the southern end of the small but fine Chablis wine region, not far from Chichée.

-Edouard is a Chablisian by birth as a descendant of the Domaine Vocoret.
+Edouard is Chablisian by birth as a descendant of the Domaine Vocoret.

 After studying and working in the family business, he went abroad, to New Zealand to be precise, where he met Eleni in 2010, who accompanied him back to Chablis.

-Eleni is German-Greek with an Austrian wine marketing degree.
-She was able to gain professional experience and inspiration from Alwin Jurtschitsch in the Kamptal and from legendary Chablis winemakers such as Vincent Dauvissat.
+Eleni is German-Greek with an austrian wine marketing degree.
+She has earned professional experience and inspiration from Alwin Jurtschitsch in the Kamptal, as well as from legendary Chablis vignerons such as Vincent Dauvissat.

-The Domaine Eleni et Edouard Vocoret began in 2013: since then, the two have been managing 5 hectares of their parents' vineyards according to their own ideas.
+The Domaine Eleni et Edouard Vocoret began in 2013: since then, the two have been managing 5 hectares of their parents' vineyards according to their own ideals.

-That means: natural management and vinification, and that with the best locations and old vines, such as in the lime-heavy 1er Cru Les Butteaux, of which the domaine only call a third of a hectare their own.
+Which means: Low intervention vineyard work and vinification, working solely with old vines on excellent sites, such as in the limestone-heavy 1er Cru Les Butteaux, of which the domaine only call a third of a hectare their own.

-In the vineyard, Eleni and Edouard work exclusively by hand, they both know and understand their vineyards down to the last detail, a clear bonus given the limited cultivation area.
+In the vineyard, Eleni and Edouard work exclusively by hand, they both know and understand their vineyards down to the last detail, a clear bonus given the limited operating area.

-The biodiversity of the vineyards is also promoted by planting fruit trees.
+The biodiversity of the vineyards is also promoted, e.g. by planting fruit trees in between.

-Biodynamic principles (without certification) also find their way into the wine cellar: spontaneous fermentation with malolactic fermentation (BSA) takes place in steel tanks "No make-up" Edouard calls it.
+Biodynamic principles (without certification) also find their way into the wine cellar: Spontaneous fermentation with malolactic fermentation takes place in steel tanks, "no make-up", Edouard calls it.

-The resulting, puristic wines only see old, more neutral wooden barrels or stainless steel in order to reflect the character of the old vines in their tension and minerality 1:1.
+The resulting, puristic wines only see old, rather neutral oak barrels or stainless steel, in order to reflect the character of the old vines in their tension and minerality, 1:1.

-The wines are bottled unfiltered and slightly sulphurised.
+The wines are bottled unfiltered and only slightly sulphurised.

-Our domaine wines are La Bas de Chapelot, En Boucheran and Les Butteaux:
+The domaine wines are La Bas de Chapelot, En Boucheran, Les Pargues and 1er Cru Les Butteaux:

 Le Bas de Chapelot